MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/migrate-your-extension-from-manifest-v2-to-v3.md

 ## Web Request API

 We're replacing [Web Request API][WebRequestAPI] with [Declarative Net Request API][DeclarativeNetRequestAPI], but will continue to keep Web Request API's observational capabilities.
 Except in some specific scenarios where observational capabilities of the Web Request API are required by the extension, we recommend using the DNR APIs only.
-As extensions transition to this change, we believe this change will have positive impact on extensions that use feature-rich declarative capabilities.
-This change improves user privacy, which contributes to enhancing trust in the use of extensions.
+We believe this change will have positive impact on extensions that use feature-rich declarative capabilities.
+As more extensions transition to the DNR APIs, this change will improve user privacy, which contributes to enhancing trust in the use of extensions.
-Enterprises can continue to use the blocking behavior of the Web Request API, which is managed through enterprise policies.
+Enterprises can continue to use the blocking behavior of the Web Request API for extensions managed through enterprise policies.
 For more information about extension policies, navigate to [Microsoft Edge – Policies][MicrosoftEdgePolicies].

 ## Background service workers